34OpenThings/fmcframework/README.md

 ### fmc.ads

+You should not care about ads: the FMC flow will take care of them, showing them basing on the game state.

-Use this to call ads.
+fmc.ads is used to show ads.
 There are three types of ads: banners, interstitials (single image) and rewarded video ads.

 * Banner can be shown at every position of the screen.
 By default it will appear at the bottom.
 * Interstitial ads can be loaded before being shown via fmc.ads.LoadInterstitialAd().
 If you do not care about showing them quickly, just use fmc.ads.LoadAndShowInterstitialAd().